 - Parents/Guardians must escort their children to and from the pool and to the washrooms during class time.

 - Children must shower and should use the washrooms and blow their nose before the start of class.

-- Participants should meet their instructor near the teach pool or on deck in the Benson (25 yard) pool.
+- Participants should meet their instructor on the pool deck.

 - Health regulations prohibit street shoes, food, glass containers and drink on the pool deck.